 We all know there’s always a laundry list of chores (which happens to always include laundry).
 We also know mamas tend to run out of time before getting to the things they want to do for themselves (you know, like showering).
 Since taking care of yourself actually helps you take care of everyone else, we should probably move “figure out taking 5 minutes as a mom” to the top of the to-do list.

 5 Tips for Taking 5 Minutes as a Mom:

 Think of the things you do every day, like making food and getting dressed.
 If you could do all of one task at once, that would save time every other day for you to do something else.

-For example, I wear an outfit to work every weekday, and on the weekends I still have to find some leggings.
-The old way, I would spend at least 5 stressful minutes every morning looking for something that was clean, fit, and coordinated.
+For example, I wear an outfit to work every weekday, and on the weekends, I still have to find some leggings.
+The old way, I would spend at least 5 stressful minutes every morning looking for something clean, fit, and coordinated.
 Batching means I spend about 10 minutes on Sunday choosing 5 work outfits and setting out a few comfy clothes.

 Don’t even get me started on the advantages of batching food prep, which otherwise takes time in my mornings, days, and nights.
 That stress and monotony, plus the time spent taking things in and out of the fridge and pantry every single time, adds up quickly.
 Save it!
 Batch what you can, taking 5 minutes as a mom with the time you’ve saved.

 2. Take your time doing chores you don’t mind.

 It may surprise you because it did me, but mindfully doing chores can relieve stress and inspire you.
 There are some chores we just have to do.
 Dishes can’t sit in the sink forever.
 Laundry can’t sit in the dryer indefinitely.
 You get the idea.